Accessibility Statement for Caerphilly County Council Website

 - Avoid using the same link text for different destinations WCAG A 2.4.4

-We aim to have the above points fixed as soon as possible.
+We aim to have the above points fixed by August 2024.

 Issues with PDFs and Word documents